 Deal Reached on Budget Caps and Debt Ceiling, On to Senate for Approval

 Congressional leaders and White House officials reached a sweeping deal on Monday that would address pressing deadlines for the federal debt ceiling and budgetary spending caps.
 The Bipartisan Budget Act (H.R.
 3877) represents the largest-ever increase in base funding above sequestration levels for both defense and nondefense spending.
-The deal also effectively ends the threat of sequestration – mandatory automatic spending cuts put in place in 2011.
+The deal also effectively ends the threat of sequestration – a mandatory automatic spending cuts put in place in 2011.
 The House passed the bill on Thursday, and the Senate is expected to hold its vote next week.